ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 140714951152576 140714951152576
 ```
 Explanation:
-'a' points towards id of '5'. 'b' is a copycat of 'a'.
+'a' points towards id of '5'.
+b = a : 'b' is a copycat of 'a'.
 Hence, both id(a) and id(b) are giving the same address, since 'a' and 'b' are pointing towards the same object '5'.

 ```python
 c = b